Plan Your Visit

 Self-Guided Walk across Dinosaur Ridge

-Interpretive signs lead you on this 1.1 mile (one way from gate to gate) outdoor walk along a pave road.
-Plan up to two hours.
+Interpretive signs lead you on this 1.1 mile (one way from gate to gate) outdoor walk along a paved road.
 Available from sun up to sun down.
-Parking is free at the Main Visitor Center during open hours, or roadside before and after center hours.
+Parking is free at the Main Visitor Center during open hours, and roadside before, during, and after center hours.

 Walk with a Geologist

-For the ultimately experience join a small group walking tour led by a local geologist to see dinosaur tracks and bone fossils.
-Learn about the geology and changes to Colorado over deep time.
+For the ultimate experience join a small group walking tour led by a local geologist to see dinosaur tracks and bone fossils, and learn about the geology and changes to Colorado across deep time.
 Plan on 2-2.5 hours.
-Available certain weekends each month.
+Available certain weekends monthly.

 Double-down on Your Dino Experience